getbluemorpho/blue-morpho/docs/tutorials/automate-nda-review.md

 Does your legal team review endless NDAs, always checking for the same compliance criteria?
 This tutorial shows you how to automate that review process using **Blue Morpho**.

+**Similar use cases**

-> **Similar use cases:** This approach works for any use case where you need to validate a set of documents against a defined set of rules.
+This approach works for any use case where you need to validate a set of documents against a defined set of rules.
 Similar examples include:

-> - Ensuring contracts meet GDPR compliance
+- Ensuring contracts meet GDPR compliance
-> - Screening RFPs for eligibility requirements
+- Screening RFPs for eligibility requirements
-> - In M&A, parsing data room documents to extract relevant diligence signals
+- In M&A, parsing data room documents to extract relevant diligence signals

 ---